12 Killer Facts About ‘Shaun of the Dead’

 “The zombie scene was the last thing we did, and I remember being in a cab with Simon on the way to the wrap party and saying ‘Hey, we should do a whole zombie film!’”

-3. Shaun of the Dead wasn't the original title.
+Shaun of the Dead wasn’t the original title.

-4. Edgar Wright basically went broke in order to get the movie made.
+Wright basically went broke in order to get the movie made.

-When Wright and Pegg began pitching the film, Film4 Productions showed some interest in it.
-Then, Film4 significantly cut back its budget, leaving Shaun of the Dead without a production company for a while.
-Because Wright was still hoping to get the film made, he held off on taking other directing jobs while searching for new financing for the film, and ended up having to borrow money from his friends.
+Because Wright was still hoping to get the film made, he held off taking other directing jobs while searching for new financing for the film, and ended up having to borrow money from his friends.
 “For me to take on a TV job meant that I was like pushing the film back, so … I was going rapidly broke.
 I was like majorly in the red.”
+According to Wright, Pegg still hasn’t allowed him to pay back the money he owes him from those lean times.

-5. Shaun of the Dead was quite the Spaced reunion.
+Shaun of the Dead was quite the Spaced reunion.

 A number of supporting cast members from Spaced make appearances in Shaun of the Dead, including Nick Frost, Peter Serafinowicz, Julia Deakin, Jessica Stevenson, and Reece Shearsmith.

-6. Shaun of the Dead's zombie extras are mostly major Spaced fans.
+Shaun of the Dead’s zombie extras are mostly major Spaced fans.

 To find extras willing to be made up as zombies, the filmmakers put out the call on fan forums devoted to Spaced.
 About 200 extras were eventually recruited.

-7. The famous Cornetto was included because of a hangover.
+The famous Cornetto was included because of a hangover.

 Shaun of the Dead famously kicks off what’s become known as the “Three Flavours Cornetto Trilogy,” which also includes Hot Fuzz and The World’s End.
 The trilogy is so named because the films share certain thematic concerns (they’re all in some way about men who have to learn to grow up and move on with their lives, for example) and because Cornetto ice cream snacks appear in all three.

 So, how did that start?
 According to Wright, it’s because he once ate a Cornetto to get over a hangover, and thought it would be funny if Nick Frost’s character, Ed, did the same after a night of drinking.
 “It’s the weirdest thing you would want to eat at that time in the morning,” Wright said.
 “When I was in college, I got very, very drunk once, and I had a Cornetto in the morning and I felt a lot better.
 So, it became my hangover cure, and it still is.”

-8. Shaun's nickname has a very sweet origin.
+Shaun’s nickname has a very sweet origin.

-In the film, Shaun’s mother Barbara (Downton Abbey’s Penelope Wilton) calls him pickle, and apparently that’s not just something the filmmakers made up.
+In the film, Shaun’s mother Barbara (Downton Abbey’s Penelope Wilton) calls him “pickle,” and apparently that’s not just something the filmmakers made up.
 Wright’s own mother called him that as a boy, apparently while she taught some of his classes at school, much to his embarrassment.

-9. One character's death caused actual tears on the set.
+One character's death caused actual tears on the set.

 Shaun of the Dead is full of comedy-laden character deaths, but one particular death actually caused real grief: the death of Shaun’s mother.
 According to Wright and Pegg, Pegg reacted to the idea of Barbara dying as if his own mother was being killed, and after her death scene was filmed, Pegg and Frost cried real tears.

-10. George A. Romero was a fan of the movie.
+George A. Romero was a fan of the movie.

 Horror icon George A. Romero.